Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Dust Hazard Analysis (DHA)

 A Dust Hazard Analysis, DHA, is the cornerstone of dust safety.
-A Dust Hazard Analysis involves identifying hazardous zones, evaluating risk severity, and implementing control measures.
-Training ensures participants can conduct effective DHAs for their facilities.
+A Dust Hazard Analysis involves identifying hazardous zones, combustible dust testing, workplace safety training, evaluating risk severity, and implementing control measures.
+Safety training ensures participants can conduct effective DHAs for their facilities and dust explosion prevention.

 Housekeeping and Maintenance